sbnwl/openbox-workstation/README.md

 This project preserves attribution to the original author wherever applicable.

-Please refer to the project license for redistribution, modification and attribution terms.
+Please refer to the following project license for redistribution, modification and attribution terms.

+Copyright (C) 2026 Surendra Beniwal

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://gnu.org>.